 The video camera was successfully utilized alongside the volunteer count.
 The video camera was operated through a laptop computer using free iSpy security software to record and store footage when 20% of the field of view is covered.
 Footage was stored locally and downloaded at least weekly.
 Volunteers watched the footage and recorded however many herring or other species were present and the time.
 A summary of the video footage is presented in table 3.
-A total of 359 herring were recorded, less than the volunteer run size estimate of 496, but within the error range of +/-228.
+A total of 450 herring were recorded, less than the volunteer run size estimate of 1,245 and outside of the error range of +/-512.
 The occurrence of other species, particularly migratory species such as lamprey and eel are also noteworthy and the video camera will allow these species to be tracked more closely in the future to establish any trends.

 Recording herring migration during the entire 24 hr. day was one of the goals of operating the camera.
 The volunteer count does not take place at night, however, the entire record of volunteer data since 1999 show about 50% of herring observed between 3pm and 7pm.
 Other runs in southern New England have observed herring during overnight hours, so the video data was reviewed to determine if herring were running at night in the Ipswich River.
 The video camera records in black and white and is equipped with infrared LED lights to record objects under low light conditions.
 A reflective background opposite the camera increases illumination in the camera box for clearer identification.
-The video data clearly show almost all herring migrating between 6am and 6pm in 2019 as well as prior years.
+The video data clearly show almost all herring migrating between 6am and 6pm in 2021 as well as prior years.
 Other migratory species; American eel and lamprey were also observed primarily during daylight hours.

 Year Herring Lamprey Eel

 2015 428 34 33

 2016 276

 2017 299 20 9

-2018 359 12 3
+2018 201 12 3

 2019 260 40 20

+2021 412 5 1

+2022 341 4 1